HunterX-7/HR-Data-Analysis/README.md

 </br>

-Questions answer with this dashboard
+Questions answered with this dashboard

-1. What the distribution of employees gender in the company?
-Is the mayority US Citizens?
+1. What is the distribution of employee's gender in the company?
+Is the majority US Citizens?

 2. What are the most common Recruitment Sources?
-Has the employee hiring rate decrease over the years?
+Has the employee hiring rate decreased over the years?

-3. Whats the employee race etnicity in the company?
+3. What is the employee's race or ethnicity in the company?
 How many groups exist?

 ## 🛠 Built With <a name="built-with"></a>